 Enrolment & unit of study selection

-Formal rules regarding unit of study selection and our recommended enrolment sequence
+Resolutions and policies regarding unit of study selection and our recommended enrolment sequence

 - CUSP (Course and unit of study portal) is our degree planner, providing tables of units of study and recommended enrolment menus for each year of your study.

 - The maximum enrolment is 24 credit points per semester.
 In exceptional circumstances, we may give permission for a higher enrolment for students with a good academic record.
 Requests for selecting more than 24 credit points are done using the special permissions request within Sydney Student - you will need to include good reasons why a higher enrolment should be given and have a good academic record.

 Can I do units of study out of sequence?
 What happens if I fail a unit of study?

 - Our formal faculty resolutions for undergraduate students state: A student shall enrol in any lower year level core units of study for which he or she was qualified to enrol in any previous year and for which credit has not yet been gained as a priority above any higher year level units of study irrespective of meeting of meeting any pre-requisite requirements of the higher year units.

 - For example, if you did not pass MATH1001 in first year, you must enrol in that unit next year.

 - Students should be aware that a consequence of failure may be that they will not graduate in the usual time.
 The usual enrolment for students is 24 credit points per semester.